wpilibsuite/frc-docs/source/docs/software/troubleshooting/specific/om5p-ac-radio-modification.rst

 Remove Lid
 ^^^^^^^^^^

-.. warning:: the board may stick to the lid as you remove it due to the heatsink pads.
+.. warning:: The board may stick to the lid as you remove it due to the heatsink pads.
 Look through the vents of the radio as you remove the lid to see if the board is coming with it, if it is you may need to insert a small tool to hold the board down to separate it from the lid.
 We recommend a small screwdriver or similar tool that fits through the vents, applied through the front corner on the barrel jack side, right above the screw hole.
 You can scroll down to the picture with the lid removed to see what the board looks like in this area.

 .. image:: images/om5p-ac-radio-modification-4.png